-GFC has launched initiatives in Vietnam in 2012 and 2014.
-We partnered with the Breast Cancer Club (BCC) of Hanoi (until May 2012 it was the only cancer support group in Vietnam) and 2 additional oncology hospitals in the country to:
+GFC launched our first initiatives in Vietnam in 2012 where we partnered with the Breast Cancer Club (BCC) of Hanoi, which was the only cancer support group in the country and Can Tho and Hue Oncology Hospitals to:

 ‣ Work with all the groups to create basic cancer awareness materials and programs designed to educate the general population about cancer, decrease stigma, encourage early treatment, and increase survivorship.